At a Glance

 As well as understanding the ‘predictive gain’, you need to be sure how it was achieved.
-Were compliance rules followed?
+Were dialing rules complied with?

 Make sure you know your local rules, or what best practice rules are and then ask some searching questions.
 Look for clear evidence that rules are actually followed.
 For example, are abandoned calls measured in the right way?
 If you are not sure how to check compliance or what your rules are, then always feel free to ask Sytel.

-Just remember that unless you can be quite sure that compliance rules are being adhered to, you will have no way of doing a proper evaluation.
+Just remember that unless you can be quite sure that predictive dialing rules are being complied with, you will have no way of doing a proper evaluation.

 Did you know?

-Sytel has never lost a head-to-head dialer performance trial.
-Our simulation and AI-based approach to dialer is unbeatable.
-We believe this holds true for agent utilisation in a blended inbound/outbound multimedia/multisession setup as well, but since it is a bit more costly for end-users to run a champion-challenger setup for a multisession ACD, you’ll have to take our word for it …
+Sytel has never lost a head-to-head predictive dialer performance trial.
+Our simulation and AI-based approach to predictive dialing is unbeatable.
+We believe this holds true for agent utilisation in a blended inbound/ outbound multi-channel/ multi-session setup as well, but since it is a bit more costly for end-users to run a champion-challenger setup for a multisession ACD, you’ll have to take our word for it …

 Other dialing modes

-The SCC dialer can also be used in a number of other modes:
+The Sytel Ai Dialer™ can also be used in a number of other modes:

 |Preview||The agent is ‘screen popped’ details of the next number in the cache.
 The agent then has the option of continuing to dial the number or skipping to the next number in cache.|